hammsvietro/pavlov_terraform_gcp/README.md

 # Pavlov terraform in GCP
 Terraform setup to deploy a pavlov server in Google Cloud Platform.

-As of now, GCP gives $300 for 3 months to test their product, this makes it easy to easily set up a pavlov server in a new account (and also to take it down when needed)
+As of now, google gives $300 for 3 months to test their product, this makes it easy to easily set up a pavlov server in a new account (and also to take it down when needed)

 ## How to use